 3. Once your application is accepted you will receive correspondece from the department to your personal and/or student email account with the acceptance packet.

-1. Once you click on the Submit Documents Online Here box below, you will be take to the submission page.
+1. Once you click on the Submit Nursing and Allied Health Documents Here, you will be taken to the submission page.

 2. Please enter your personal information then scroll down to select your program from the list.
 When you click on your program it will expand with options for uploading.

 3. Please choose the type of document or leave it blank.
 Then click the attachments button to upload your documents.

 4. Once your documents are attached scroll down to the bottom of the page and click submit in the bottom left.

 NOTE: You are responsible to submit to the correct department.
 If you submit to the wrong department we are unable to retrieve your documents and they are considered as not submitted.